Rajasekhar (actor)

 Rajasekhar Varadharajan (born 4 February 1962) is an Indian actor known for his works primarily in Telugu cinema.
-In a career spanning more than thirty-eight years, he has acted in over eighty films in a variety of roles.
+In a career spanning more than 38 years, he has acted in over 80 Telugu films in a variety of roles.
 He starred in several notable films, including Talambralu, Sruthilayalu, Aahuti, Ankusam, Magaadu, Allari Priyudu, Anna, Omkaram, Suryudu, Sivayya, Manasunna Maaraju, Maa Annayya, Simharasi, Evadaithe Nakenti, Gorintaku, and PSV Garuda Vega.
-Rajasekhar won two Filmfare Best Actor Awards - Telugu for the Magaadu and Anna.
+Rajasekhar won two Filmfare Best Actor Awards - Telugu for Magaadu and Anna.

 The Nature Waldorf School is owned by Rajasekhar and Jeevitha, to whom he is married.
 The school is affiliated to Dr. Rajasekhar Charitable Trust and started its operations in July 2010.
 The mission of the school is to impart non-commercialised education to students.

 Early life

-Rajasekhar was born on 4 February 1962, in Lakshmipuram, Theni district of Tamil Nadu.
-While some sources reported that his mother tongue is Tamil, Rajasekher identifies himself as Telugu.
-His father, Varadharajan Gopal, who hailed from Chittoor district, worked as Sub Inspector of Police in Guntur district where his mother Andalu is from.
-They migrated to Tamil Nadu and later returned to Andhra.
-His brother Selva has also appeared in Tamil films as a lead actor.
-Before joining films, he studied M.B.B.S. and practiced in Aminjikarai, Chennai.
+Rajasekhar was born on 4 February 1962 in Lakshmipuram, Theni district, Tamil Nadu.
+He identifies Telugu as his mother tongue.
+His father, Varadharajan Gopal, originally from Chittoor district, worked as a Sub-Inspector of Police in Guntur district, where his mother, Andalu, also hails from.
+According to Rajasekhar, the family migrated to Tamil Nadu and later returned to Andhra Pradesh.
+His brother, Selva, has acted in Tamil films as a lead actor.
+Before entering the film industry, Rajasekhar studied medicine (M.B.B.S.) and practiced in Aminjikarai, Chennai while also studying acting course at Adyar film institute to pursue his acting dreams.

 Rajasekhar is a practicing Saiva Hindu, after undergoing a transformative personal experience during his formative years.

 Personal life

 He married erstwhile actress Jeevitha and has two daughters.
-Their elder daughter Shivani debuted with Adbhutham, in 2021, their younger daughter Shivatmika debuted with Dorasaani, in 2019.
+Their younger daughter Shivathmika debuted with Dorasaani, in 2019 while their elder daughter Shivani debuted with Adbhutham, in 2021.

 Recently, Jeevitha was named as one of the nine members of the Central Board of Film Certification (CBFC), with Pahlaj Nihalani as chairman.

 Career

-Rajashekhar made his acting debut in Tamil with Pudhumai Penn (1984) and also had a character role in Puthiya Theerpu (1985) with Vijaykanth.
+Rajashekhar made his acting debut in Tamil with Pudhumai Penn (1984) and also had a character role in Puthiya Theerpu (1985) with Vijayakanth.
 His Telugu film debut was in 1985 with Vande Mataram.
 Since then, he has acted in variety of films such as Pratighatana, Repati Pourulu, Station Master, Sruthilayalu, Kashmora, Aradhana, Talambralu, Aruna Kiranam, Mamatala Kovela and Akka Mogudu.